weng271190436/order-book/README.md

 # order-book
 Construct an order book using Coinbase websocket API to learn some C++

+It has one thread connecting to Coinbase websocket API to get market data and construct order book.

+It has another thread running an HTTP server to display the order book.

+The main thread displays the order book at one-second interval.

 ## Dependencies
 sudo apt-get install libssl-dev